 Fact checked by Tyler DiGiovanni, BSBMFACT CHECKED

 The number of people ditching commercial gyms and working out at home has exploded over the past couple of years.
-As a result, we've seen a huge increase in the quality and quantity of compact home gym equipment offerings to meet that need.
+As a result, we've seen a huge increase in the quality and quantity of space saving home gym offerings to meet that need.

 A compact home gym is designed to offer a wide range of exercise options in a confined space.
-Modern compact home gyms use innovative resistance mechanisms and designs to deliver a great workout at home.
+Modern compact gyms at home use innovative resistance mechanisms and designs to deliver a great full body workout at home.

 The power rack on this unit is made from heavy-duty rolled steel.
 It features Westside hole spacing to allow for precise bench press positioning.
 You also get commercial-grade j-hooks and safeties.
 The Smith machine features quad-bearing rollers with commercial-grade rails.
 It also includes a safety lock and release mechanism with safety catches.

 The Force USA has a wide range of accessories, including a landmine attachment, multi-grip chin-up bar, band pegs, and weight plate holders.